 If you wish to withdraw some or all of your images please contact us at firstname.lastname@example.org

 .
-Accepted images will be removed within 60 days.
+Images will be removed within 60 days.
 If you have a critical need for quicker removal we will make every effort to accommodate your request in a timely fashion.

 Yes, you are welcome to do so, if you provide a link to Crestock from your website.
 You can link directly to your image collection on Crestock.
 "Crestock" is a trademark of Crestock Corporation.
 By permitting you to use the Crestock logo as a hyperlink on your website, no rights whatsoever in the logo or the name "Crestock" are granted to you.
 All rights are reserved by Crestock Corporation.
 Where is Crestock located?